JaleesaHoule/wind_environment_characterization/README.md

 # wind_environment_characterization

-## raw data and analysis for paper
+## raw data and analysis for wind characterization paper

 </br>

-This directory will be the home to code for my paper.
-Tentative structure:
+This directory will be the home to all data analysis, data itself will be published to Figshare.
+Repository structure:

-### Wind Data Processing
+### Raw Data Processing
-  - example bin files from one data collection day
+  - Example bin files from data collected on 7/7/21
-  - Code: preprocessing notebook
+  - Code: data preprocessing procedure and general time series plotting notebooks
-  - hdf files of preprocessed data with lat/lon information replaced w/ X,Y,Z uploaded to figshare

 ### Spatial analysis
   - Data: WRCC control tower data collected from: https://wrcc.dri.edu/cgi-bin/rawMAIN.pl?nvsagh
-  - Data:10 min avg dfs for regression analysis
+  - Data:10 min averaged datasets for spatial regression analysis
-  - Code: How to get regression dfs and plots
+  - Code: Data processing to obtain regression datasets and figures

 ### Temporal analysis
-  - Data: dfs for regression analysis
+  - Data: datasets for both horizontal and vertical regression analysis
   - Code: process to get heatmap figures
-  - Code: regression analysis and plots
+  - Code: horizontal and vertical regression analysis and figures
-	- separate folder for vertical regression analysis

 ### Frequency analysis
-  - Code: 10 min avg PSD for each dataset and plots
+  - Code: 10 min averaged PSD for each dataset and corresponding figures

-### Misc
+### Sensor noise test
-  - Sensor noise test from wind tunnel
+  - Data: 30 minutes of sensor data collected from wind tunnel
+  - Code: comparison of data collected at different wind speeds along with smoothing parameters